kalebabram/GRUMPS/README.md

 ```sh
 pip install grumps
 ```
-Note: the pip version does not have the R dependecies needed for **r-grumps**.
+Note: the pip version does not have the R dependecies needed for `r-grumps`.

 #### r-devtools
 ```sh
 R -e 'devtools::install_github("kalebabram/r_grumps")'
 ```
-Note: R library "devtools" is required: `install.packages('devtools')` or `conda install r-devtools` for this approach.
+Note: R library `devtools` is required: `install.packages('devtools')` or `conda install r-devtools` for this approach.
 To get the CLI entrypoint, download `cligrumps.R` from the repository.
 You can rename the Rscript to `r-grumps`, relocate it to a directory in your $PATH, and make it executable for equivalent behavior to the conda install of `r-grumps`.

 #### Source
 All neccessary files needed to build the python package of `grumps` are found in `src/grumps` within this repository.

 All neccessary files needed to build the R package of `grumps` are found in the `r-grumps` repository: https://github.com/kalebabram/r-grumps.git

 In order to get the CLI entrypoint for the R package, simply download the Rscript `cligrumps.R` to your computer.
-You can rename the Rscript to `r-grumps`, relocate it to a directory in your $PATH, and make it executable for equivalent behavior to the conda install of `r-grumps`.
+You can rename the Rscript to `r-grumps`, relocate it to a directory in your `$PATH`, and make it executable for equivalent behavior to the conda install of `r-grumps`.

 ## Dependencies
 `grumps` utilizes the following python libraries: